department-of-veterans-affairs/vets-design-system-documentation/src/_components/form/statement-of-truth.md

 * **To collect a signature.**: This component collects a digital signature from the user to certify their submission.
 This component is used in the [Ask users for a signature]({{ site.baseurl }}/patterns/ask-users-for/signature) pattern.

+### How this component works

+The component works by asking the user to populate the text-input field with their name.
+That name must match the name entered earlier into the form on a previous step.
+If the name does not match, an error message is returned.

 ### Behavior

 * **When using this pattern, do not add the privacy policy checkbox at the end of the form.** The user does not need to check another checkbox for privacy policy.